rproskuryakov/rproskuryakov.github.io/content/about.md

 **Data Scientist, R&D Department, July 2019 – September 2020**

-* Improved the intent classification model score by 8\% with BERT fine-tuning.
+* Improved intent classification model score by 8\% with BERT fine-tuning.
-* Applied methods for the semi-supervised intent mining on unstructured text data.
+* Applied methods for semi-supervised intent mining on unstructured text data.
 * Automated deployment with Gitlab CI/CD.
 Time of deployment decreased from 1 hour (manual deployment) to 3 minutes.
-* Deployed MinIO as model storage and MLFlow as an experiment tracker.
+* Deployed MinIO as model storage and MLFlow as experiment tracker.
 Contributed to their usage in the department.
 Automated experiments pipeline for reproducibility.
-* Deployed and maintained platforms for the data assessment (label studio, doccano) and formulated tasks for assessors.
+* Deployed and maintained platforms for data assessment (label studio, doccano) and formulated tasks for assessors.

 ## Education